 Diversity in Teams

-- Showing the participant that neutrality doesn’t exist and each one appreciates a situation from his or her own background
+- Showing the participant that neutrality doesn’t exist and each one interprets a situation from his or her own background

-- Making understand that culture doesn’t depend only on state provenance, but also religion, social belonging, education, experiences, etc.
+- Making the participant understand that culture doesn’t depend only on nationality, but also religion, social belonging, education, experiences, etc.

 - Raising awareness to the fact that integration is a two-sided process